Signed Japanese: Social positioning and controversy

 In the 1990s, Japanese Equivalent Sign Language was thought to be the "correct" sign language.
 It was socially superior to Japanese Sign Language and was considered to be the language "used by intelligent people" because of its closeness to the Japanese language.
 Those people who were skilled at oral communication and could use both sign language and spoken language were seen as talented and had high status.

-However, a piece titled "Deaf Culture Declaration was published in 1995, by Harumi Kimura and Yasuhiro Ichida, in Contemporary Philosophy, deaf people are harshly criticized.
-They say their method of "arranging sign language words while speaking the spoken language was an "impossible and "half-baked communication method that "tries to speak two languages at the same time".
-On page 8 of "Deaf Culture Declaration, They define deaf people as a "linguistic minority who speak Japanese Sign Language, a language different from Japanese".
+However, in a piece titled "Deaf Culture Declaration was published in 1995, by Harumi Kimura and Yasuhiro Ichida, in Contemporary Philosophy, deaf people are harshly criticized.
+Kimura and Ichida claimed that deaf people's method of "arranging sign language words while speaking the spoken language was an "impossible and "half-baked communication method that "tries to speak two languages at the same time".
+On page 8 of "Deaf Culture Declaration, They defined deaf people as a "linguistic minority who speak Japanese Sign Language, a language different from Japanese".
 After writing all of this, they discussed the importance of bilingual education in Japanese Sign Language and written Japanese.